umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/index.md

 # The Grid

-The Grid Widget lets you set up a framework of widgets, you will have the ability to make it look the way u want, you can do so by setting up the general look of the grid, and choose what widgets you want your grid to contain.
+The Grid Widget lets you set up a framework of widgets, you will have the ability to make it look the way u want.
+You can do so by setting up the general look of the grid, and choose what widgets you want your grid to contain.

 ### Columns